 In the current electricity market, Albertans are vulnerable to sudden price spikes and uncertainty.
 We are working to reform our electricity system to ensure that it meets the needs of Alberta families and businesses.

-As Alberta’s economy continues to stabilize, we’re taking action to protect families, farms and businesses from electricity price volatility by implementing four-year ceiling on power prices.
+As Alberta’s economy continues to stabilize, we’re protecting families, farms and businesses from electricity price volatility with a four-year cap on power prices.

-The price ceiling, which comes into effect June 2017, will ensure that Albertans pay no more than 6.8 cents per kilowatt hour for electricity - the same as current long-term retail prices.
+The price cap, which took effect June 1, 2017, ensures Albertans will pay no more than 6.8 cents per kilowatt hour for electricity.

-The price ceiling applies to the Regulated Rate Option (RRO) for electricity.
-From June 2017 to June 2021, consumers on the RRO plan (the majority of Albertans) will pay the market rate or the government’s ceiling rate, whichever is lower.
+Until May 31, 2021, Albertans on the Regulated Rate Option (RRO) electricity plan will pay the market rate or the government’s cap rate – whichever is lower.